US Unemployment Ticks Down As Hiring Accelerates - UrduPoint

 Although employment appears to be heating up, analysts noted ahead of the report that the underlying state of the labor market has been weakening.

-The latest figures are closely watched by the Federal Reserve as it decides on how to handle interest rates in order to fight stubborn inflation.
+The latest figures are closely watched by markets and the Federal Reserve as policymakers ponder how to handle interest rates in order to fight stubborn inflation.

 The central bank is due to announce its next rate decision at the end of a policy meeting next week.